South African Veterans’ Armistice Day Parade

 The service was ably supported by the choir who delivered renditions of poignant hymns such as Only Remembered, He in Whose Heart Peace Abideth and The Lord is my Light.
 Poems were read by Lgr Andrew Bergman, Lgr Russel Mattushek and Lgr Paul Gladwin.
 At the conclusion, the choir received a standing ovation from the Legionnaires in attendance.

-To mark 100 years since the end of WWI, SA Legion UK & EU Regional Chair then unveiled a SA Legion Shield, for which the custodians of East Sheen Cemetery Chapel kindly gave permission, as well as pride of place at the apex of an arch.
+To mark 100 years since the end of WWI, Cameron Kinnear, SA Legion UK & EU Regional Chair then unveiled a SA Legion Shield, for which the custodians of East Sheen Cemetery Chapel kindly gave permission, as well as pride of place at the apex of an arch.
 Its presence further cements the warm relationship that the SA Legion enjoys with Richmond Cemetery, thanks in a large part to the efforts of Lgr Stuart Robertson.

 A short tea was enjoyed after the service, complete with home-made muffins provided by Gail Esterhuizen.